 You’ve got Patrick Swayze and Jennifer Grey, plus a summer filled with life lessons.
 (Namely, nobody puts baby in a corner.)

-Robert Redford and Barbra Streisand’s on-screen relationship is proof: Just because you love someone doesn’t mean you are meant to be with someone. (“Your girl is lovely, Hubbell.”)
+Robert Redford and Barbra Streisand’s on-screen relationship is proof: Just because you love someone doesn’t mean you are meant to be with them. (“Your girl is lovely, Hubbell.”)

 Crime boss Marlon Brando loves doing people favors—unless they jeopardize his family and the dynasty he’s worked so hard to build.
 Get on board for the quotes alone.